gdbroman/product/README.md

 # Notes on product development

-*A living document for lessons in product development, user experience, and user interface design.
+*A living document for lessons in product development, user experience design, and growth.
 Mostly relevant for consumer apps.*

 ---